dotnet/designs/accepted/2020/net5/net5.md

 have.
 This can cause compilation errors due to unresolved types as well as runtime errors due to unresolved members.

-The world is a bit different for `TargetPlatformMinimumVersion`.
-NuGet should allow installation of packages whose `TargetPlatformMinimumVersion` is higher than the consuming project.
+The world is a bit different for `TargetPlatformMinVersion`.
+NuGet should allow installation of packages whose `TargetPlatformMinVersion` is higher than the consuming project.
 The rationale here is that the consuming project might only want to use the library on higher versions of the operating system and can conditionally call the library code.
 The behavior should be similar to `AssetTargetFallback` where installation of the package succeeds but each time the project is built a warning is produced, which must be suppressible by using the `<NoWarn>` property in the project file or on the `<PackageReference>` item.